OlivierSohn/hamazed/BACKLOG.md

 - windows compatibility

+--with-gcc is not working? if gcc >=7 is used, if constexpr should be understood, but it's not...

 - make a player app where a melody is played and we can interactively change the instrument used to play it.

 - Decay :